plforacle/mysql-enterprise/install-ee/install-ee.md

     **Use ServerA for this lab**
     - we call this instance mysql-advanced
     - This is the most used instance in the labs
-    - In the last labs we use it as source for replication and primary node for InnoDB Cluster HA

 * Lab standard
     - ![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell> the command must be executed in the Operating System shell